RAP for Statistics

 We expect that the basic level of automated QA will cover most needs that publication teams have.
 However, we also expect that each publication will have it’s own quirks that require a more bespoke approach.
 An example of a publication with it’s own bespoke QA checks will appear in this space shortly.
 For the time being, try to consider what things you’d usually check as flags that something hasn’t gone right with your data.
 What are the unique aspects of your publication’s data, and how can you automate checks against them to give you confidence in it’s accuracy and reliability?

-For those who are interested in starting writing their own QA scripts, it’s worth looking at packages in R such as testthat, including the coffee and coding talk on it by Peter Curtis, as well as this guide on testing by Hadley Wickham.
+For those who are interested in starting writing their own QA scripts, it’s worth looking at packages in R such as testthat, including the coffee and coding resources on it by Peter Curtis, as well as this guide on testing by Hadley Wickham.

 The janitor package in R also has some particularly useful functions, such as clean_names() to automatically clean up your variable names, remove_empty() to remove any completely empty rows and columns, and get_dupes() which retrieves any duplicate rows in your data - this last one is particularly powerful as you can feed it specific columns and see if there’s any duplicate instances of values across those columns.